tyiannak/pyAudioAnalysis/README.md

 python audioAnalysis.py -featureVisualizationDir MusicData/
 ```

-The above functionality results in 3 chordial diagrams: (a) one bases the compuation of the similarity matrix on the initial feature space (b) another that is based on the reduced space (either PCA or LDA) and (c) a chordial diagram of the groups' connections.
+The above functionality results in 3 chordial diagrams:
+(a) one bases the compuation of the similarity matrix on the initial feature space
+(b) one that is based on the reduced space (either PCA or LDA) and
+(c) a chordial diagram of the groups' connections.
+The three visualizations are respectivelly stored in three directories named `visualizationInitial_Chordial`, `visualization_Chordial`, and `visualizationGroup_Chordial`.

 ### Audio Classification